osg-htc/docs/docs/data/stashcache/run-stash-origin-container.md

 Before starting the installation process, consider the following points:

+1. **Registration:** Before deploying an origin, you must [registered the service](install-origin.md#registering-the-origin) in the OSG Topology
-1. **Docker:** For the purpose of this guide, the host must have a running docker service and you must have the ability to start containers (i.e., belong to the `docker` Unix group).
+1. **Kubernetes or docker:** For the purpose of this guide, the host must have a running Kubernets or docker service and you must have the ability to start containers (i.e., belong to the `docker` Unix group).
-1. **Network ports:** The origin listens for incoming HTTP/S and XRootD connections on ports 1094 and 1095 (by default).
+1. **Network ports:** The origin listens for incoming HTTP/S and XRootD connections on ports 1094 and 1095 (by default) and 9993 for the monitoring streams.
 1. **File Systems:** The origin needs a host partition to store user data.
-1. **Registration:** Before deploying an origin, you must [registered the service](install-origin.md#registering-the-origin) in the OSG Topology
+1. **Shoveler:** Consider the installation of the [Shoveler](https://github.com/opensciencegrid/xrootd-monitoring-shoveler)

 Configuring the Origin
 ----------------------